Updated: May 15

 Simply recognizing property rights is only a first step.
 There is also the need for a financial intermediary such as a bank to be willing to convert those properties into loans to help with economic growth and investments.
 The issue is double-sided.
 Will aboriginals receive the

-best terms or will non- aboriginal banks see aboriginals individuals, families and small businesses a higher risk and provide terms more favourable to the banks?
+best terms or will non- aboriginal banks see aboriginals individuals, families, and small businesses a higher risk and provide terms more favorable to the banks?

 The lack of aboriginal banking will challenge indigenous businesses, especially in more remote reserves to obtain capital in order to develop and support their business.
 Even if an aboriginal business has some access to capital through a non-aboriginal bank, it still might not be enough to support or expand their business due to a lack of the non-aboriginal banks' understanding of the business.
 This is why having a strong well informed aboriginal bank would have the ability to better assess the needs of their clients and ensure proper

 terms based on normal banking risks assessments but also having the knowledge to understand the capital needs and abilities of the aboriginals to succeed.